-ERIN PLUMMER

-Shannon Kelley shows her poster on Guy Gowen, who attended school in Concord and died during the Normandy Invasion.
+ERIN PLUMMER Shannon Kelley shows her poster on Guy Gowen, who attended school in Concord and died during the Normandy Invasion.
 Social studies teacher Mike Folan organized the project a year after students joined French teacher Peter Long on a trip to France during April Vacation in 2023.
-Folan took part in the

-trip himself, including a stop at the Normandy American Cemetery.
+Folan took part in the trip himself, including a stop at the Normandy American Cemetery.
 Folan said the soldiers who died during D-Day were immediately buried.
-Later their remains were exhumed for interment in a newly created cemetery.
-"There were some pretty wet eyes; not too many dry eyes around," Folan said.
-"I think they
+Later their remains were exhumed for interment in a pretty wet eyes; not too many dry eyes around," Folan said.
+"I think they recognized and realized the sacrifice these guys made." newly created cemetery.

-who died and where they

-are buried.
-He received

-10 forms from the government, which worked

-out well since 10 students

-signed up for the project.